VitalyVorobyev/griddetector/roadmap.md

 Phase 5 – Performance & parallelism

 Once correctness + tests are in place:
-	1. Use DetectorWorkspace to pre-allocate everything and avoid per-frame allocations.
+	1. Use RefinementWorkspace to pre-allocate everything and avoid per-frame allocations.
 	2. Turn on rayon for:
 	•	pyramid construction,
 	•	gradient computation,